 - Students who believe they have been discriminated against because of gender, race, national origin, age or disability, should consult the Office of Equal Opportunity Compliance, Sandra A. Foehl, Director, Equal Opportunity Compliance 215.204.8890 or email@example.com.
 You may also contact one of the University Ombudspersons; Tyler's designated Ombudsperson is Kari Scott (215.777.9141 or firstname.lastname@example.org).
 You may contact any Temple Ombudsperson regardless of department.

-Students who have other non-academic complaints about a faculty member’s conduct (without regard to grading), should refer those concerns in writing to the Chair of the Department or, if the faculty member is also the chair, the Assistant Dean.
+Students who have other non-academic complaints about a faculty member’s conduct (without regard to grading), should refer those concerns in writing to the Chair of the Department or, if the faculty member is also the chair, the Associate Vice Dean.
+Graduate students may also file a complaint with the Graduate Program Director Kate Wingert-Playdon

 Tyler School of Art